timscott/flipit/README.markdown

 			var notifyFeature = new SendInRouteNotificationsFeature(evt.Order.Destination.Region);
 			if (flipper.IfOn(notifyFeature))
 			{
-				SendNotification(evt.Order);
+				//do it;
 			}

 			//do stuff
 		}

-		private void SendNotification(Order order)
-		{
-			//do it
 	}

-	}

-Limit the feature initially to regions 12 and 31.
+Start with regions 12 and 31.

 	<appSettings>
 		<add key="regionsWithInRouteNotificationsOn" value="12|31"/>
 	</appSettings>

-Add more region IDs to the pipe delimited list to roll out the feature.
+To roll out the feature, add more region IDs to the pipe delimited list.
 When you're done rolling out, just remove the setting.

 # Open/Closed Principle